TanCans/NER/README.md

 - The algorthm uses NER of SpaCy to train the train data with Deep Learning (NN) for the characteristics mentioned.
 - With a web application any kind of text can be given as input, and the output could be received with the classified entities.
+- The application can be used for any plain text input or Mediawiki-based websites (while this was only tested on Appropedia)

 ## **THE TEAM**

 - As a research partner of the Open!Next project, a small team from Fraunhofer IPK has created the solution so as to contribute for OSH.
+- OPEN!NEXT received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 869984.
 - Our team has some basic Python skills.

 ## **ABOUT THE DESIGN**